 Link State Operation – Exclusive Explanation

-The link-state protocols support VLSM, which enable routers to recognize and forward traffic to subnets within a network.
+The link-state protocols support VLSM, which enables routers to recognize and forward traffic to subnets within a network.
 The link-state updates also include the subnet mask, which allows a router to identify the exact subnet to forward traffic.

 Establish Neighbor Adjacencies